JackEmond/NHLAPI/README.md

 # NHL API using Python and Flask

-This is a Python application that uses the NHL API to get data about live game date going on in the NHL.
+This is a Python application that uses the NHL API to get information on NHL games.
+The NHL Api documentation can be found here: https://github.com/dword4/nhlapi

 ### Installing and Running the Application